robertopreste/mitovizR/README.md

 This will create a file named `mitoviz_plot.png` in the current working directory.

-It is also possible to save the plot to a specific path and/or with a customm filename, using the `save_to` option:
+It is also possible to save the plot to a specific path and/or with a custom filename, using the `save_to` option:

 ``` r
 plot_vcf("HG00119.vcf", save_plot = TRUE, save_to = "my_folder/my_plot_name.png")